cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-statistics.md

 IF NOT EXISTS

 :   Do not throw an error if a statistics object with the same name already exists.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.
 Note that only the name of the statistics object is considered here, not the details of its definition.

 statistics_name
 :   The name (optionally schema-qualified) of the statistics object to create.